atelesjr/pipefy/README.md

-# Pipefy - Board simmulatiion with cards drag and drop
+# Pipefy - Board with cards drag and drop simmulation

 ## Instructions
 - To install this project: **'yarn'** or **'npm i'**